29 comments

 I’m sorry, you are calling wind power “lower impact” ?
 Take a look at what been happening in Germany and Denmark for the future of wind power.

-13. Sherwood Botsford
+16. Sherwood Botsford says:

 Questions I’m seeking answers to: